Overview

 Risk factors

-While anyone can develop sarcoidosis, factors that may increase your risk include:
+While anyone can develop sarcoidosis, factors that may raise your risk include:

 • Age and sex.
-Sarcoidosis can occur at any age, but often occurs between the ages of 20 and 60 years.
-Women are slightly more likely to develop the disease.
+Sarcoidosis can happen at any age, but often occurs between the ages of 20 and 60 years.
+Women are slightly more likely to develop the condition than are men.

 • Race.
-People of African descent and those of Northern European descent have a higher incidence of sarcoidosis.
-African-Americans are more likely to have involvement of other organs along with the lungs.
+Sarcoidosis occurs more often in people of African descent and those of Northern European descent.
+African Americans are more likely to have sarcoidosis in other organs along with the lungs.

 • Family history.
-If someone in your family has had sarcoidosis, you're more likely to develop the disease.
+If someone in your family has had sarcoidosis, you're more likely to get the condition.

 Complications